dotRP/dotRP_Docs/machsvending.md

 ### Config

-> There is quite a few text entries in the database, not documenting here as it should be easy enough to work out what they are for and they can mostly be treated as where you would change translations.
+> There is quite a few text entries in the config, not documenting here as it should be easy enough to work out what they are for and they can mostly be treated as where you would change translations.
 > We Also use the database heavily in this, so for instance each vending machine has its own column for tracking each possible stock item.
 So adding items will require you to add columns in the database.

 #### ESX Shared Object